Life Insurance with Empyema.

 Can I qualify for life insurance if I have been diagnosed with Empyema?

 Yes, individuals who have been diagnosed with Empyema can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred rate!
+In fact, they may even be able to qualify for a life insurance policy that won’t require a medical exam at a Preferred rate!

 The only problem is…

-That before an individual will be able to qualify for a traditional term or whole life insurance policy most (if not all) life insurance companies are going to want to make sure that the applicant has completely recovered from their Empyema and they also will want to fully understand “why” an individual developed Empyema in the first place.
+That before an individual will be able to qualify for a traditional term or whole life insurance policy most (if not all) of the best life insurance companies (in our humble opinion) are going to want to make sure that the applicant has completely recovered from their Empyema and they also will want to fully understand “why” an individual developed Empyema in the first place.

 Why do life insurance companies care if I’ve been diagnosed with Empyema?